Mel

 In the late 1950s Tillis launched his own recording career on Columbia Records, scoring his first chart single, “The Violet and a Rose,” in 1958.
 He enjoyed modest success as an artist during the 1960s and worked with Porter Wagoner during the decade on Wagoner’s television show.
 “Stateside,” a Top Twenty hit for Tillis in 1966, gave his band their name, the Statesiders.
 “Life Turned Her That Way,” a Harlan Howard song, charted at #11 for Tillis in 1967.
 (It went on to become a #1 hit for Ricky Van Shelton in 1988.)
 In the late 1960s and early 1970s Tillis raised his national profile by appearing frequently on CBS’s Glen Campbell Goodtime Hour.

 Tillis’s recording career gained new momentum in the 1970s.
 He earned his first Top Five hit, “Heart over Mind,” in 1970 for Kapp Records, and his recording of “I Ain’t Never” for MGM in 1972 became his first #1.
-The 1970s proved to be Tillis’s prime as a recording artist.
-For MCA he had #1 hits with “Good Woman Blues” (1976), “Heart Healer” (1977), “I Believe in You” (1978), and “Coca Cola Cowboy” (1979).
+The 1970s were Tillis’s prime as a recording artist.
+He had #1 hits with “Good Woman Blues” (1976), “Heart Healer” (1977), “I Believe in You” (1978), and “Coca-Cola Cowboy” (1979) on MCA Records.
 He topped the charts again with “Southern Rains” (1980–81) on the Elektra label.
-In 1976 the Country Music Association voted him Entertainer of the Year, and the Nashville Songwriters Hall of Fame made him a member in that same year.
+1976 was a big year for Tillis – the Nashville Songwriters Hall of Fame inducted him, and the Country Music Association voted him Entertainer of the Year.

 In the 1970s and 1980s Tillis amassed credits in a number of comedy-action feature films, including W.W. and the Dixie Dancekings (1975), Smokey and the Bandit II (1980), The Cannonball Run (1981), Cannonball Run II (1984), and Uphill All the Way (1989).
 He also made numerous guest appearances on TV variety shows, talk shows, game shows, comedies, and dramatic series.

-With Bobby Bare, Waylon Jennings, and Jerry Reed, he formed the group Old Dogs.
-The foursome released a self-titled album in July 1998.
-The CMA nominated the work for Vocal Event of the Year in 1999.
+He formed the group Old Dogs with Bobby Bare, Waylon Jennings, and Jerry Reed.
+The foursome released a self-titled album in July 1998, which was nominated for Vocal Event of the Year in 1999 by the CMA.

-An astute businessman, Tillis was involved in several commercial ventures, including management of his own extensive music publishing concerns, and his songs have continued to find favor with country artists.
-Ricky Skaggs had a #1 hit in 1984 with “Honey (Open That Door),” and George Strait cut a new version of Tillis’s “Thoughts of a Fool” (earlier recorded by Ernest Tubb) for the 1992 film soundtrack Pure Country.
+Tillis was an astute businessman involved in several commercial ventures, including managing his own extensive music publishing concerns.
+His songs have continued to find favor with country artists – Ricky Skaggs had a #1 hit in 1984 with “Honey (Open That Door),” and George Strait cut a new version of Tillis’s “Thoughts of a Fool” (earlier recorded by Ernest Tubb) for the 1992 film soundtrack Pure Country.

-In 1990 Tillis opened his own theater in Branson, Missouri, and kept it through 2002.
-He continued to play extended runs at the Welk Resort Theatre in Branson, and he toured nationally with the Statesiders.
+Tillis opened his own theater in Branson, Missouri, in 1990 and kept it until 2002.
+He continued to play extended runs at the Welk Resort Theatre in Branson and toured nationally with the Statesiders.
 Tillis became a member of the Grand Ole Opry on June 9, 2007, inducted by his daughter, award-winning country artist Pam Tillis.
-President Barack Obama presented Mel Tillis with the National Medal of Arts in 2012.
+In 2012, President Barack Obama presented Mel Tillis with the National Medal of Arts.

 Pam Tillis paid tribute to Mel with a 2002 release, It’s All Relative: Tillis Sings Tillis, on which she recorded her own versions of his compositions.
 “These songs,” she wrote in the album’s liner notes, “represent a magic, an innocence, and a wildness that sometimes seem to be missing from Nashville today.”
 Mel Tillis Jr. is also an accomplished songwriter, whose works include the Jamie O’Neal hit “When I Think about Angels.”